We have attempted to answer some of the more commonly asked questions about your record and graduation in this area.

 It takes approximately six to eight weeks after Commencement to receive your diploma.
-Our diplomas are printed by a vendor who specializes in printing on specialty diploma stock.
+Our diplomas are printed by a vendor that specializes in printing on specialty diploma stock.
 Diplomas are sent directly to the student from the vendor.
 Students will receive an email from the vendor when the diplomas ship.

 How will my transfer work be counted?

 A course that is completed with a grade of D- or higher and would normally considered part of a bachelors degree program will be accepted in transfer.
-A course with a grade of less than C will not be accepted in transfer.
 Grades for all courses that are normally considered part of a bachelors degree program, regardless of whether or not they transfer, will be used to determine the transfer grade point average.
 The cumulative GPA is based upon all hours attempted, regardless of the grade earned, and to include both transfer and UIW credits.
 Graduate students may receive transfer credit based upon an evaluation of their work by their graduate advisors.